baohuamap/baohuamap/README.md

 ### Hi there 👋 I'm Bảo Hứa

-:octocat: I'm currently doing real hard work on 3D Laser Vision Welding Robot project applying DQN
+:octocat: I'm currently a Software Engineer in HCM city 🪐 I love applying my STEM knowledge to solve real-world problems, that's the reason why I choose to be an engineer in the first place

-🪐 I love applying my STEM knowledge to solve real-world problem, that's the reason why I choose to be an engineer in the first place
+My proud project: 3D Laser Vision Welding Robot System